South Carolina Assessment Program

 About Us

-The South Carolina Arts Assessment Program (SCAAP) is a statewide arts assessment program established as a collaboration among the South Carolina Department of Education (SCDE), the Research, Evaluation, and Measurement Center at the University of South Carolina (UofSC), and South Carolina arts educators.
+The South Carolina Arts Assessment Program (SCAAP) is a statewide arts assessment program established as a collaboration among the South Carolina Department of Education (SCDE); the South Carolina Arts Commission (SCAC); the Research, Evaluation, and Measurement Center at the University of South Carolina (USC); and South Carolina arts educators.
 Our aim is to provide teachers with assessment tools that aid in measuring students’ arts proficiency and achievement, improving instructional practice, and evaluating school-based arts programs.
 All SCAAP assessments align with the 2017 South Carolina College- and Career-Ready Standards for Visual and Performing Arts Proficiency.
 The SCAAP assessments have been developed in close collaboration with arts teachers across the state.
 SCAAP pilots each assessment in SC classrooms.
 Using teacher feedback, we refine each assessment.
 The mission of SCAAP is to provide standards-based evidence that informs program development and improves instruction in the arts in order to increase student achievement and promote teacher growth.

 History of SCAAP